Mount Tahat

-Mount Tahat (جبل تاهات) is the highest mountain peak in Algeria.
+Mount Tahat (جبل تاهات) is the highest mountain in Algeria.
 It sits at an elevation of 2,908 metres (9,541 ft).
 Other sources indicate an elevation of 3003 m.
 Tahat is also the highest peak in the Hoggar Mountains.
 Its nearest city is Tamanrasset which is located 56 km to the south.

 Mount Tahat is of volcanic origin.
 It is located in an arid, rocky high plateau area of the central Sahara Desert.
 The Tuareg inhabit this region.
 To the north lie the Tassili n'Ajjer mountains, which contain cave paintings dating from a period between 8000 and 2000 BC.
 The rock art is pastoral, showing cattle breeding and hunting of animals that are today exclusively found in the southern Sahara's climate.